 Women’s Empowerment and Conscious Living

 If any of the courses above are departmentally controlled, do not be discouraged from pursuing it.
-Send an email, make an office hour visit, or discuss this with an advisor; these actions will almost always allow you to get into the elective of your choice.
-One thing to note, however, these electives often fill quickly so it is in your best interest to make a list of the top 5 electives you would be willing to take including the course code.
+Send an email, pay an office-hour visit, or discuss this with an advisor; taking these actions will almost always allow you access to the elective of your choice.
+One thing to note, however, is that these electives often fill quickly.
+So it’s in your best interest to make a list of the top 5 electives (including their course code) that you would like to take.
 This allows for quick searching on the day and time your registration opens.
-Lastly, some of the electives that include materials will cost money to participate and often, it will be charged to your student account.
+Lastly, be aware that some of the electives will require materials that add an additional cost to your participation and, often, it will be charged to your student account.

 The University of Florida has lots of fun and easy electives to offer.
-Speaking from experience as a fourth-year Biology major, I did not take the time to schedule fun electives because I felt I needed to take rigorous courses and as a result, pushed the things I enjoyed to the side.
-Unfortunately, I wish I took the time to make memories, meet great people, learn something other than biology.
+Speaking from my experience as a fourth-year Biology major, I did not take the time to schedule fun electives because I felt I needed to take rigorous courses.
+As a result, I pushed the things I enjoyed to the side.
+Unfortunately, I wish I had taken the time to make memories, meet great people, and learn something other than biology.

 Stella Fedele, UF Intern